Superrehtard/old_diaspora_wiki/Logos,-Icons,-and-Visual-Art.md

 *   [Elegant Brass 2](http://pix.toile-libre.org/upload/original/1316972985.png)

-*   [Diaspora - The Open Social Network ](http://www.youtube.com/watch?v=7scQUNNH444) a video tutorial of Diaspora
+*   [Diaspora - The Open Social Network ](http://www.youtube.com/watch?v=7scQUNNH444) A video tutorial of Diaspora

 *   ["Moved to Diaspora" Banners](http://staticsilva.deviantart.com/art/Moved-To-Diaspora-Banners-263930594) Want to to tell your friends on other SN why you are not there anymore?